phg28/Final/README.md

 **Highway mpg:** Fuel efficiency on the highway (mpg)

-## Tools and Technologies:
+## Tools and Technologies Applied:

-Python, Pandas, Matplotlib, Seaborn, etc.
+Python: Data analysis

+Libraries:

+•Pandas & Numpy: Data analysis.

+•Matplotlib & Seaborn: Visualization, presentation.

+•Scikit-learn: Building and evaluating machine learning models, such as Logistic Regression, Random Forest, Decision Tree, CatBoost and Gradient Boosting…

+Techniques: Data cleaning, handling missing values, and correlation analysis, RFE, VIF.

 ## Purpose and Outcome:

 Purpose: To determine the features of a car that affect its price and to create predictive models with high accuracy.

 Outcome: A precise model for predicting car prices, along with features that affect those prices.

 ## EDA: